Navigating the B2B advisory services ecosystem in the digital age

 quality of independents is rising as more experienced professionals and ex-consultants enter into this market.
 It has become more sustainable for organisations to have an interim manager, that can stay on for a longer period to see things through, than having a consultancy run it on a project base.

-- Capability.
+Capability.
 Next to the capacity question, capability or experience & expertise often plays a big role.
 Especially in change projects, the right skill sets might not be readily available to build new capability, or specific knowledge is only required on a temporary basis.
 If so, there is no desire to hire internally.
-In this case, organisations often resort to advisory partners that have specific focus and track records.
+In this case, organisations often resort to advisory partners that have a specific focus and track records.
 Bringing in new perspectives, diversity, fresh thinking, knowledge, and ideas that companies would otherwise miss out on.
-Particularly, in this area there seems to be differences in preference on the type of partners.
-Big consultancies often have a large range of capability and talent available, however they may be lacking the right people with specific experience who have actually done the work before.
-Independents on the other hand might be more specialised and have deep industry and/or capability knowledge, but seem to dare the status quo less often due to their personal position – this could mean that the organisation misses out on some of the key insights they hired them for.
+Particularly, in this area, there seem to be differences in preference on the type of partners.
+Big consultancies often have a large range of capability and talent available, however, they may be lacking the right people with specific experience who have actually done the work before.
+Independents, on the other hand, might be more specialised and have deep industry and/or capability knowledge, but seem to dare the status quo less often due to their personal position – this could mean that the organisation misses out on some of the key insights they hired them for.

 The size of the project has been found to be another important criterion.
 When organisations are looking for specific roles, the choice has shifted towards freelancers and independent consultants, or perhaps even recruitment agencies.
 Whereas large scale transformation programmes, with a lot of complexity, still have large consulting firms as the go-to advisory partner.